dotnet/docs-aspire/docs/troubleshooting/container-runtime-unhealthy.md

 ## Possible solutions

-Confirm that Docker is installed and running.
+Confirm that Docker is installed and running:

-* On Windows, check that in the system tray the Docker icon is present and marked as "Running".
+- On Windows, check that in the system tray the Docker icon is present and marked as "Running".

-* On Linux, check that "docker ps -a" returns success.
+- On Linux, check that `docker ps -a` returns success.